3D models are ubiquitous in many fields:

 Some examples of these applications are presented below.

-Automatic tools based on generative AI are starting to emerge, but remain very difficult to control and have a significant environmental cost.
-They are still largely experimental for real productions.
+Generative AI-based automatic tools are beginning to emerge, but remain highly difficult to control and with a significant environmental cost.
+They are still largely experimental for real-world productions.
 Controllability, quality, and efficiency remain major challenges.

-The applications are numerous: entertainment, design, simulation of natural, medical, and biological phenomena, etc.
+Applications are numerous: entertainment, design, simulation of natural phenomena, medical, biological, etc.

-Computer graphics is structured around three main areas:
+Computer graphics is structured around three major domains :

-1. Modeling: creation and representation of 3D shapes.
-This covers the design of object geometry (their shape, their structure) as well as their visual attributes (textures, materials).
-Modeling can be manual (an artist using software like Blender or Maya) or procedural (algorithmic generation of shapes).
+Modeling (Modeling) : creation and representation of 3D shapes.
+This covers the design of the geometry of objects (their shape, their structure) as well as their visual attributes (textures, materials).
+Modeling can be manual (an artist using software such as Blender or Maya) or procedural (algorithmic generation of shapes).

-2. Animation: setting objects and characters in motion over time.
-Animation encompasses both kinematic techniques (explicit displacement of objects frame by frame or by interpolation of key poses) and physical techniques (simulation of forces, gravity, collisions, fluids, cloth, etc., which generate motion automatically from physical laws).
+Animation : moving objects and characters over time.
+Animation encompasses both cinematic techniques (explicit movement of objects frame-by-frame or by interpolation of key poses) and physical techniques (simulation of forces, gravity, collisions, fluids, cloth, etc., which automatically generate motion from physical laws).

-3. Rendering: generation of 2D images from a 3D scene.
-Rendering takes as input the description of geometry, materials, lights, and the camera, and then computes the resulting image.
-A distinction is made between real-time rendering (interactive, typically \(\geq\) 25-60 frames per second, used in video games and visualization) and offline rendering (photo-realistic, which can take from a few seconds to several hours per image, used in cinema and architecture).
+Image Synthesis / Rendering (Rendering) : generation of 2D images from a 3D scene.
+Rendering takes as input the description of geometry, materials, lights and the camera, then computes the resulting image.
+One distinguishes the rendering real-time (interactive, typically \(\geq\) 25-60 frames per second, used in video games and visualization) and the rendering offline (photorealistic, potentially taking from a few seconds to several hours per image, used in cinema and architecture).

 A 3D scene is described by three fundamental components: